ddaumann/rails_exercises/level_02/blog/README.md

 __Cucumber__

-1. add scenario to `features/browse_articles.feature`
+* add scenario to `features/browse_articles.feature`

-2. add step definition "Given an article with the title [...] and the content [...]
+* add step definition "Given an article with the title [...] and the content [...]

-3. new migration to add content(text) to article.
+* new migration to add content(text) to article.
 Migrate test and development.

 __Rspec__

-4. Drive out some more behaviour for the index view: the titles should be links to the articles
+* Drive out some more behaviour for the index view: the titles should be links to the articles

-5. Drive out show action with RSpec, create empty view template
+* Drive out show action with RSpec, create empty view template

-6. Drive out view template for show
+* Drive out view template for show

 #### second scenario and the first feature are complete

-### Next: administer articles
+### Feature: administer articles

 #### Scenario: Adding articles

 __Cucumber__

-1. Write feature: `features/admin_articles.feature`
+* Write feature: `features/admin_articles.feature`

-2. Add missing step_definitions and path definitions
+* Add missing step_definitions and path definitions

 __RSpec__

-3. Drive out articles/index view: Add articles link
+* Drive out articles/index view: Add articles link

-4. Drive out "new" action at the articles controller
+* Drive out "new" action at the articles controller

-5. Drive out form for new template
+* Drive out form for new template

-6. Drive out create action in articles controller
+* Drive out create action in articles controller

 __Cucumber__

-7. Add new path mapping to `features/support/paths.rb`
+* Add new path mapping to `features/support/paths.rb`

 __Scenario passes__

 ##### Scenario: Trying to add an article with a duplicate title

-1. Write a new scenario: `features/admin_articles.feature`
+* Write a new scenario: `features/admin_articles.feature`

 __RSpec__

-2. Drive out validation (uniqueness of title) in the model
+* Drive out validation (uniqueness of title) in the model

 ##### Scenario: Trying to add an article without a title

 __Cucumber__

-1. Write a new scenario: `features/admin_articles.feature`
+* Write a new scenario: `features/admin_articles.feature`

 __RSpec__

-2. Drive out validation (presence_of) for title in the model
+* Drive out validation (presence_of) for title in the model

 __Scenario passes__